MedicalBen

 Anticoagulation (Warfarin, DOACs) Prevents stroke in AF If atrial fibrillation is present

-See also Myocardial Infarction (MI): Pathophysiology, Diagnosis, and Management
+See also Hypertension: Diagnosis and Management Protocol

 🔹 Avoid inotropes (digoxin), nitrates, and diuretics (they worsen obstruction).